 These principles were formulated with the help of Lisa Palmer-Olsen and the work of Dr. Eugene Mead.

 The 2 main considerations in reviewing supervision videos are:

 - How is the relationship between supervisor and supervisee characterized in terms of safety, collaboration, transparency, genuineness and is there a strong working alliance?

 - Does the supervisor focus on EFT—the Stage of EFT and the Moves of the Tango that the therapist is doing, helping with case conceptualizing, developing experiential skills, and helping with future planning, etc.?

 - Is the focus on the client(s) and learning the EFT model, in particular?

 - Is the focus on the self of the therapist, if necessary, and is this focus within the boundary of supervision, not therapy?

-- Is there use of videotaped sessions?
+- Is there use of video clips from recorded sessions?